Part of our Best Pubs in London microsite. Is your local listed?

 Often touted as the hardest pub in London to find, the Mitre can only be reached via a near invisible passage.
 This is a pub with some history.
 Its origins lay in the 16th century, when Queen Elizabeth I is said to have danced around a tree in its garden (which belonged to her favoured subject, Sir Christopher Hatton).
-The stump can still be seen in the outdoor annexe.
+The stump can still be seen just inside the first doorway (below), though a dash of scepticism might be in order.

-Criminals or law-faring types will find few better places to linger over a pint of Fuller's beer.
-The interior is a cramped but homely affair, with a pair of bars and a covered patio space.
-As with the nearby Lamb, head upstairs for a bit more room.
+Criminals or law-abiding types will find few better places to linger over a pint of Fuller's beer.